SESYNC-ci/tidyverse-lesson/docs/_slides/lubridate.md

 ===

-Intervals, durations, and time periods are where `lubridate` shinys.
+Intervals, durations, and time periods are where `lubridate` shines.

 Make a time interval using the `%--%` operator, then calculate its duration.